Custom Plugin Deployment

 Overview

 To register for a callback from BioT, you (the developer) must supply BioT with a callback endpoint URL.
-The URL can be of an API that resides anywhere in the world and does not have to be hosted in AWS cloud.
+The URL can be of an API that resides anywhere in the world and does not have to be hosted in the AWS cloud.

-- Using the BioT plugin deployment API which deploys your plugin in the same VPC as the platform.
+• Using the BioT plugin deployment API, which deploys your plugin in the same VPC as the platform.

-To make sure the plugin responds quickly to BioT calls, it is recommended use the first option.
+To make sure the plugin responds quickly to BioT calls, it is recommended to use the first option.

 Deploying Under the BioT Account